-Public Open night
+Public Open nights

 We plan to have many telescopes of various sizes, to bring you the very best sights of the night sky.
 If the conditions are good, you will hopefully go home after seeing some amazing objects such as: